 6. Barnacle

-Have you seen big clusters of shells stuck to the bottom of a boat or a whale’s tail?
-Those are Barnacles!
-This animal species lives in waterways all around the world and use little hairs called cirri to filter their food from the water.
+Have you ever seen clusters of shells stuck to the bottom of a boat or a whale’s tail?
+These invertebrates are actually barnacles and are part of the crustacean family.
+Unlike their crab cousins that have legs for walking, barnacles rely on little hairs called cirri to filter their food from the water.

 Learn More: Florida Museum